What courses should I take in preparation for graduate study in your programs?

 What examinations are required?

 GRE.
-Beginning with applications for 2020 admissions, the Graduate Records Examination (GRE) general exam is no longer required for your application.
+The Graduate Records Examination (GRE) general exam is no longer required for your application.
 You may submit your official GRE scores if you feel it will help the admissions committee better understand your academic proficiencies.
 However, electing not to submit GRE scores will not impact your chance of admission.
 Note also that our program offers scholarships that can supplement the standard graduate student stipend.
 Some of these scholarships may still require GRE scores for eligibility.
 The GRE subject test is also not required, but if taken we recommend a biological sciences subject test.

 English Proficiency.
 An English Proficiency test is required for all non-native English speakers who have not earned their undergraduate degree in the United States or whose official language of their home country is not English.
 Non-native English speakers must meet the ISU Admissions proficiency requirements.
 The minimum score accepted by the Graduate College for those having to take the test is: